Reds vs. Royals Player Props Betting Odds

-Oddsmakers have listed player props for Bobby Witt Jr., Jonathan India and others when the Kansas City Royals host the Cincinnati Reds at Kauffman Stadium on Monday at 8:10 PM ET.
+Player prop bet options for Bobby Witt Jr., Jonathan India and others are listed when the Kansas City Royals host the Cincinnati Reds at Kauffman Stadium on Tuesday (first pitch at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!